Via Ferrata · Malaga

 Equipment

 All tours supply harness and helmet, so pack closed-toe shoes with a firm sole (approach shoes or trail runners work well) and wear lightweight, flexible clothing suited to climbing movement.
-For tours rated "Occasionally sporty" running up to a full day, bring at least 1.5 L of water and a small snack, especially between June and September when temperatures in the Malaga interior climb fast.
+For tours rated "Occasionally sporty" running up to 3h, bring at least 1.5 L of water and a small snack, especially between June and September when temperatures in the Malaga interior climb fast.

 Getting there

-Meeting points are spread across inland Malaga province: Archidona (routes 0 and 1), Cuevas de San Marcos (route 2) and El Chorro (route 3), all reachable by car in under 90 minutes from Malaga city, with route 3 accessible directly from El Chorro train station.
+Meeting points are spread across inland Malaga province: Archidona, Cuevas de San Marcos and El Chorro, all reachable by car in under 90 minutes from Malaga city, with the El Chorro station serving as a direct rail link for the Caminito del Rey routes.

 See also